vasujain275/rudra/README.md

 - _Edit All the instances of my name "vasu" and replace it with your name_

-- _Remove ciscoPacketTracker from system pkgs in configuration.nix_

-- _Change to amd modules from nvidia one in configuration.nix_
+- _Change to amd/intel modules from nvidia one according to your gpu in configuration.nix_

 Run this to enable flakes and install the flake replacing hostname with whatever you put as the hostname: